rmhirota/rmhirota.github.io/posts/2023-10-21_posit-conf/index.md

 ---

-![Our team at trivia night](trivia.webp){fig-alt="A group of six people smiling with a backdrop illustrated with hex stickers.", .preview-image}
+![Our team at trivia night](trivia.webp){fig-alt="A group of six people smiling with a backdrop illustrated with hex stickers" .preview-image}

 I was honored to be an **Opportunity Scholar** on my first posit::conf ever, which means admission tickets, hotel and flight expeses were covered by Posit.